daniellyz/MergeION2/README.md

 ![choose](inst/meta.png)

-# Tutorial 1: Generating an in-house spectral library of drug standardss
+# Tutorial 1: Generating an in-house spectral library of drug standards

-The datasets for Example 1 are provided by Janssen Pharmaceutica.
+The datasets for Tutorial 1 are provided by Janssen Pharmaceutica.
 It consists of known standard pharmaceutical compounds for which high quality Q-Exactive MS/MS data is provided.
 Names and structures of these compounds can be found in the metadata.
 All datasets were acquired in positive ion mode through either DDA (data-dependent acquisition) or targeted MS/MS. Raw data in profile mode were converted into centroid-mode mzML or mzXML files using MSConvertGUI.
 Please execute following commands (once only) to download raw datasets.

 ```R